smu-cs-3353/22s-pa01-sussybaka/README.md

 An interesting fact observed from the data is that the <strong>High-Value Algorithm</strong> gave the same average result no matter the dataset size.
 The other two algorithms gave a better picture combination value as the dataset size increased.
 Also, as the dataset size increased, the <strong>High-Value Algorithm</strong> diverged more from the other two algorithms. </br>

 ### Time Complexities

 One of the most important parts of algorithm analysis revolves around time complexities, and how different algorithms may be more accurate, but take much more time to execute.
 A perfect example of this happening can be seen in this project, in fact, between the <strong>Brute Force Algorithm</strong> and the other two algorithms.
-While the <strong>Brute Force Algorithm</strong> would take a large time to find the best results, the other two algorithms would find suboptimal results in a short time.
+While the <strong>Brute Force Algorithm</strong> would take a long time to find the best results, the other two algorithms would find suboptimal results in a short time.
+In order to quantify, or identify, the time costs of each of these algorithms, it is important to use big-theta and big-o notations, which stand for average case and worst case, respectively.
+Note that big-omega, or best case, is not used because it doesn't tell us anything important about the algorithm execution. </br>

-In order to quantify, or identify, the time costs of each of these algorithms, it is important to use big-omega, big-theta, and big-o notations, which stand for best case, average case, and worst case, respectively.
-We first looked at the <strong>Brute Force Algorithm</strong> and came to the conclusion that its big-omega would be Ω(n), while its big-o would be O(2^n).
+We first looked at the <strong>Brute Force Algorithm</strong> and came to the conclusion that its big-o would be O(2^n), but we were unsure about the average complexity, or big-theta.
 We were able to come to this conclusion due to the nature of Brute Forcing and our optimization of the algorithm.
-We noted that if each of the paintings were the exact size of the wall or greater, then there could only be one painting per subset, meaning every painting would only be iterated over once, or Ω(n) time.
-On the other hand, if all the paintings were of infinitely small size, then every painting in the set could be added to the wall, and, as we discussed in class, we would have to check every possible permutation, or O(2^n) time.
+We realized that, if all the paintings were of infinitely small size, then every painting in the set could be added to the wall, and, as we discussed in class, we would have to check every possible permutation, meaning O(2^n) complexity. </br>

 Next, we looked at the time complexity of the other two algorithms.
-Since the <strong>High-Value Algorithm</strong> and the <strong>Custom Algorithm</strong> both implemented standard sort, we can immediately know the time complexities for these two algorithms.
+Since the <strong>High-Value Algorithm</strong> and the <strong>Custom Algorithm</strong> both implemented c standard sort, we immediately knew the time complexities for these two algorithms.
 As is commonly known, the c standard sort has an average, or big-theta, time complexity of Θ(nlogn).
-This is the same for its big-o as well.
-This is very clearly shown in running the project above as well, as when increasing the dataset, the <strong>Brute Force Algorithm</strong> would be unable to run, while the other two had no problems.
+This is the same for its big-o as well, O(nlogn).
+This is very clearly shown in running the project as well, as when increasing the dataset, the <strong>Brute Force Algorithm</strong> would be unable to run, while the other two had no problems. </br>

 In conclusion, looking only at the worst case, or big-o notation, or each of the algorithms, we found:

 - <strong>Brute Force Algorithm</strong>: O(2^n)
 - <strong>High-Value Algorithm</strong>: O(nlogn)
 - <strong>Custom Algorithm</strong>: O(nlogn)

-# 4 - Concluding Remarks
+# Concluding Remarks

 In this section, we discuss what has been learned by implementing and analyzing these algorithms, from their usages to their time complexities.
 We can first note that the <strong>Brute Force Algorithm</strong>, while finding the best results each time, could not run on larger datasets due to its time cost restriction.
-In the real world, an algorithm like this would be unrealistic, as running on hundreds of thousands, if not millions, of data would be impossible.
+In the real world, an algorithm like this would be unrealistic, as running on hundreds of thousands, if not millions, of data would be impossible. </br>

 This is where the <strong>High-Value Algorithm</strong> and the <strong>Custom Algorithm</strong> become important.
 Both of these algorithms have the capability to run large amounts of data due to their complexities, but we still see a clear difference between them.
-As shown on the graphical output above, we note that for both small and large input, the <strong>High-Value Algorithm</strong> would remain stagnant, not performing any better as the amount of data rose.
+As shown on the graphical output above, we note that for both small and large input, the <strong>High-Value Algorithm</strong> would remain stagnant, not performing any better as the amount of data rose. </br>

 On the other hand, the <strong>Custom Algorithm</strong> was able to mostly keep up with the <strong>Brute Force Algorithm</strong>, wildly outperforming the <strong>High-Value Algorithm</strong>, and run extremely large datasets.
 In other words, the <strong>Custom Algorithm</strong> was able to implement the time complexity <strong>High-Value Algorithm</strong> as well as the accuracy of the <strong>Brute Force Algorithm</strong>. </br>

 Clearly, the two most important factors here are accuracy and time complexity.
 Often, an algorithm must sacrifice one to achieve the other.
 In this project, we attempted, and succeeded, at creating an algorithm that balanced itself between the two, capturing both the high accuracy and low time cost needed to work in real-life scenarios.
 In fact, much of algorithm analysis is situated around the balance of these two very important factors, as well as functions that can be used to optimize said balance.